ximarketing/ximarketing.github.io/class/ABOM/e5b8ee056bbb71a49d53157a9db849c9049bf208/index.md

 *Note:* <span style="color:purple">Please get R installed on your laptop and bring it with you. </span>
 [Slides](https://ximarketing.github.io/class/ABOM/TripAdvisor.pdf)
 Teaching materials: [Quadratic Regression, Interactions and Fixed Effects](https://ximarketing.github.io/class/ABOM/Additional_Data_Analysis.html)
 Dataset: [XLSX](https://ximarketing.github.io/class/ABOM/TripAdvisor.xlsx), [CSV](https://ximarketing.github.io/class/ABOM/TripAdvisor.csv)

-<span style="color:blue">In the previous released dataset, some values was mistakenly treated as strings.
+<span style="color:blue">Note: In the previous released dataset, some values were mistakenly treated as strings.
 The CSV file is now updated, and you can continue using it.
-We thank the students for pointing this out.</span>
+We thank the students for pointing this out and apologize for the inconvenience.</span>

 Sample Data Analysis with R: [Sample](https://ximarketing.github.io/class/ABOM/TripAdvisor.html)

 **Lecture X: Recommender Systems and Final Review (Online Class)**